The Best Foods for Your Workout

 How much should you devour after a tough session?
 Protein needs are always going to be set by your size, since the bigger you are, the more protein you need.
 Carbohydrates depend on the intensity and duration of your training.
 Many people skip carbohydrates in favor of protein after a session, but this is when you need them the most.
 After a workout, your body uses carbohydrates as fuel instead of storing them for later (which is what happens at other times throughout the day).

-For a detailed chart of food and portion size recommendations, click here.
+Check out this detailed chart of food and portion size recommendations.

 Photography by Jamie Grill/Getty Images